drewabney/drewabney.github.io/_pages/about.md

 My research studies use various techniques: from conducting controlled laboratory experiments to free-flowing toy play sessions to collecting daylong multimodal (e.g., vocalizations, body movements, etc.) behavioral data.
 I am motivated to apply existing techniques from applied computational social science and machine learning and develop new computational and analytic methods to understand the dynamics of development during infancy and early childhood.

+***Starting August, 2020, I'll be an Assistant Professor in the Department of Psychology at the University of Georgia.***

 I am recruiting graduate students for the Fall 2020 semester, so please send me your CV and a description of your research interests.
 Please check out my [Research page](https://drewabney.github.io/research/) to see a sampling of my current research projects!

 Research Topics: